Useful Tips & Tricks on Using Wool Dryer Balls

 How do wool dryer balls work?

 Wool Dryer Balls help to absorb moisture from your laundry.
-These little "amaze-balls" absorb up to 30% of their weight in water!
+These amazing balls absorb up to 30% of their weight in water!
 The movement of the wool balls within the dryer also helps to separate laundry items allowing the air and heat to circulate more efficiently and thus items dry faster.
 This also allows for even distribution of the humidity within the dryer, which reduces static, wrinkles and makes your fabrics feel softer.

 How are wool dryer balls different from plastic dryer balls or tennis balls?